 .

 Methods 7.3-7.5 are all processes, yet once the processes have occurred suitable protective coatings will be required to prevent further deterioration of the concrete structure.
-Concrete coastings have been covered extensively in Principle 1 & 2, but can include dependent on site requirements:
+Concrete coastings have been covered extensively in

 .